oeggy03/FoodHeroBot/README.md

 2. To share your leftover food, run `/postfood`
 3. To retrieve food someone else has posted, run `/getfood`
 4. To see what food you have posted and to remove expired listings, run `/myposts`
-5. Once a transaction has been completed, run `/completeseller` if your food been given out or `/completebuyer` if you have recieved your food.